Prichal (ISS module): Usage on the International Space Station

 Prichal is docked to the Nauka module, launched on 21 July 2021.
 Nauka has attached to the nadir port of the Zvezda module, replacing the Pirs docking module, and Prichal is docked to the nadir port of Nauka.
 Such a placement creates enough separation from the Zvezda and Zarya ISS modules for the other five docking ports to be used freely by Soyuz and Progress spacecraft and for other modules, SPM-1 in particular.
 Like the Mir Core Module the Prichal module hosts the grapple fixtures for the relocation of future modules docked to it from one port to another, using the Lyappa arm attached to those modules.
 It is planned that the two larger modules, nominally referred to as NEM 1 and 2, would be lifted to orbit via Angara A5 launchers in mid-2020s and would be attached to the port and starboard sides of the Prichal module, leaving its aft docking port accessible for possible future expandability or using it for commercial vehicles like Crew Dragon via an International Docking Adapter attached on top of this port and its nadir port as said, accessible for docking by Soyuz or Progress spacecraft.
 Because of the proximity of the Nodal Module to the planned attachment point of MRM-1 on the nadir docking port of Zarya FGB to facilitate docking of Soyuz and Progress spacecraft, the module's forward-facing port will be unusable.

-The ROSS is planned to be a completely new space station, without inheriting any module from Russian Orbital Segment of ISS.
-In such a case, the new characteristics of Prichal will be of no use and an identical node module will then be constructed for the ROSS station.
+The Russian Orbital Station is planned to be a new space station inheriting Nauka from the Russian Orbital Segment of the ISS.
+In this case, Prichal will be replaced in 2028 by a near-identical Universal Node module constructed for the new station.